ramzidaher/MusicLang-Final-Uni-Project/README.md

 ## Contact

-For any questions or feedback, please contact me at [your-email@example.com].
+For any questions or feedback, please contact me

----

-Feel free to make any additional changes as necessary.
-This version is designed to improve visibility on search engines and clearly outline the project's purpose and features.